Azizollah Zarghami: Biography

+Reza Shah abdicated Zarghami lost his position.
+Later Zarghami served as the senator and governor of East Azerbaijan.

 In 1961 Zarghami and three other generals were arrested as part of the anti-corruption campaign of Prime Minister Ali Amini and were released soon.
-Zarghami died in Tehran in 1978 and buried in Emamzadeh Abdollah, Tehran.
-One of his children, Ezatullah Zarghami, was also an army officer with the rank of brigadier general.
+Zarghami died in Tehran in 1978 and was buried in the Imamzadeh Abdollah cemetery, Tehran.
+One of his children, Ezzatollah Zarghami, was also an army officer with the rank of brigadier general.